agranlund/raven/fw/ckbd/README.md

 ## Technical description

-CHKBD is based around the CH559 microcontroller from WCH.
+CKBD is based around the CH559 microcontroller from WCH.
-The sourecode is based on HIDman: https://github.com/rasteri/HIDman Which in turn was based on CH559sdccUSBHost: https://github.com/atc1441/CH559sdccUSBHost
+Some parts of this sourcecode is based on HIDman by Rasteri (https://github.com/rasteri/HIDman) which is turn was based on CH559sdccUSBHost by atc114 (https://github.com/atc1441/CH559sdccUSBHost)

 # Firmware Update

 todo: proper instructions...

+todo: instructions on first time programming vs in-system programming

 ## Common
 1. Power off Raven